wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-aadconnect-feature-preview.md

 > [AZURE.IMPORTANT] This feature should only be tested in a test environment and should not be used in an Azure AD directory used for production usage.

 ## Group writeback
-The option for group writeback in optional features will allow you to writeback “Office 365 Groups” to a forest with Exchange installed.
+The option for group writeback in optional features will allow you to writeback âOffice 365 Groupsâ to a forest with Exchange installed.
 This is a new group type which is always mastered in the cloud.
 You can find this in outlook.office365.com or on myapps.microsoft.com as shown here:

 ![Sync Filtering](./media/active-directory-aadconnect-feature-preview/office365.png)